 Sleep is an essential part to everyday life.
 It is a process which helps our bodies regenerate.
 The National Institutes of Health (NIH) suggests that the average adult needs 7 to 9 hours sleep per night.
 However, some people might find that this amount of sleep is too much or too little.
 If you are feeling tired or drowsy during the day, then you may not be getting your recommended amount of sleep.
 This could be due to being sleep deprived, or it could be due to an underlying problem such as a sleep disorder.

-Two thirds of American adults struggle to get enough sleep.
-For most of us, a good quality sleep is the
+Struggling With Sleep Two thirds of American adults struggle to get enough sleep.
+For most of us, a good quality

 According to the American Sleep Association, 50 to 70 million U.S. adults experience symptoms of a sleep disorder.
 37.9% reported unintentionally falling asleep during the day at least once in the preceding month.